Are you planning a trip to Bedruthan Steps, Cornwall? From tide times to things to do in the area, check out my guide to Bedruthan before you go!

 Another place I love is Padstow.
 This place is foodie heaven with a number of Rick Stein restaurants in the tiny town.
 Also, Paul Ainsworth’s 21 is a Michelin-starred restaurant serving up some of the best food around.
 I had the set lunch menu here and it was actually very reasonably priced at £29 for a three-course meal.
 Fantastic value for money, especially considering it is Michelin-starred.

-Finally, a little further up the coast is Port Issac.
+Finally, a little further up the coast is Port Isaac.
 I don’t think fishing villages come any cuter than this place and it is a must-see on any trip to Cornwall.
 There are a number of lovely tea rooms here, and the coastal walk overlooking the village offers some of the best views around too.

-Bedruthan Steps Hotels
+Hotels in Bedruthan Steps

 If you’re looking for a Bedruthan Steps hotel, here are a few places I’d recommend: